-Antibodies in breast milk protect against viruses and bacteria which can make young babies very sick.
+Antibodies in breast milk protect against viruses and bacteria that can make young babies very sick.

 Breastfeeding also reduces a mother’s likelihood of getting breast cancer.

-Check out What’s In Breast Milk and What’s In Formula? for a comparison of ingredients in breastmilk and formula.
+Check out What’s In Breast Milk and What’s In Formula? for a comparison between the ingredients in breastmilk and formula.

-Now is a good time to check out breastfeeding classes in your local area and sign up.
+Now is the time to check out breastfeeding classes in your local area and sign up.

-You and your partner can gain a lot of really useful information about breastfeeding.
+It’s a good way for you and your partner to gain a lot of really useful information about breastfeeding.

-In addition, you can find out where to access support if breastfeeding is a challenge.
+You can also find out where to access support if breastfeeding becomes a challenge.

-If you plan to formula feed, you might like to see our article on how to get started on formula.
+If you plan to formula feed, you might like to read our article on How To get Started With Baby Formula.

-Gestational diabetes affects up to 8% of pregnant women – many who have never had diabetic symptoms before.
+Gestational diabetes affects up to 8% of pregnant women – many of whom have never had diabetic symptoms before.